Saver Day Pass SBB - starting at 29 CHF

 Today is all about ticking off any remaining activities you didn’t get to do yesterday.
 Max out that Ticino Ticket and enjoy the Italian part of Switzerland.
 The train ride from Locarno to Zurich takes roughly two and a half hours, so spend as much time as you need before heading back up north.

-Leave Zurich first thing in the morning and head to Lucerne.
-From there, an old steamboat will take you across Lake Lucerne to Flüelen in just under three hours.
-On this scenic ride, you’ll pass by several places of importance in Swiss history.
+Leave Zurich early in the morning and head to Lucerne.
+From there, an old steamship will take you on a picturesque three-hour journey across Lake Lucerne to Flüelen.
+You will pass several locations that are of great importance to Swiss history during this scenic trip.

-You’ll see the Rütliwiese, Switzerland’s birth place, and get a glimpse of the Tell’s Chapel.
-According to legend, our national hero, William Tell, escaped the fangs of his enemy in this place by jumping off his boat.
+You will see the Rütli Meadow, the birthplace of Switzerland, and catch a glimpse of the Tell Chapel.
+According to legend, our national hero Wilhelm Tell escaped from his enemy here by jumping from his boat.

-Once you get off in Flüelen, the Gotthard Panorama Express train will be waiting for you.
-This train takes you on a spectacular journey through the old Gotthard tunnel to the sunny south of Switzerland, the Ticino.
+When you arrive in Flüelen, the Gotthard Panorama Express awaits you.
+This train will take you on a spectacular journey through the old Gotthard tunnel to the sunny south of Switzerland.

-The Gotthard Panorama Express only leaves once a day and your journey ends in Lugano around 5 pm.
-Spend the rest of the evening taking in the Italian atmosphere and treat yourself to a few scoops of ice cream by the lake.
+This panoramic train only runs once a day, and your journey will end around 5:00 PM in Lugano.
+Spend the rest of the evening enjoying the Italian atmosphere and treat yourself to a few scoops of ice cream by the lake.

-Since you’re staying in the Canton of Ticino on this three days in Switzerland itinerary, you’ll receive a Ticino Ticket when you check in to your accommodation.
-This travel pass lets you use public transport for free all across Ticino and gives you discounts on other local attractions and activities.
+Since you are staying overnight in the Canton of Ticino on this three-day itinerary in Switzerland, you'll receive a Ticino Ticket when you check in at your accommodation.
+With this guest card, you can use public transportation throughout Ticino for free and enjoy discounts on other attractions and activities.

-Not far from Lugano lies the idyllic Como region, the place where George Clooney and other celebrities got married.
-If you’re curious to find out what Mr. Nespresso saw in this part of the world, today’s your chance.
+Alternatively, you can leave Switzerland and cross the border into Italy.
+Not far from Lugano is the picturesque Lake Como area, where George Clooney and other celebrities have tied the knot.
+If you want to see what Mr. Nespresso has experienced in this part of the world, today is your chance.

-The two main places I recommend visiting in the area are the city of Como and the village of Menaggio.
-Both are situated by the shores of Lake Como and will automatically make you take a step back and enjoy the laid-back atmosphere.
+The two most beautiful places in the region that I recommend are the city of Como and the village of Menaggio.
+Both are located along the shores of Lake Como and will charm you.
+At the end of the day, you’ll head back to Switzerland and spend your remaining time in Lugano.

 Today’s programme is entirely up to your preferences.
 If you’d like to spend some more time in Ticino, stick around for the day.